Scheduler internals in Go ↔ Java: how your code is actually executed

 // Selector in NIO

 Netpoller is the heart of IO in Go.
 It allows you to write synchronous code that is actually async.
-It’s a deception, but very useful.
+It's a trick, but very useful.

 Used in HTTP servers, gRPC.
 Plus — simplicity of the API.
-Minus — complexity of the runtime.
+Minus — complexity of runtime.

 Cooperative vs async preemption